-And that’s why Nutcracker Online, as they’re calling it, wins out the ACT show: putting in that extra effort pays off.
+And that’s why Nutcracker Online, as they’re calling it, wins out over the ACT show: the former putting in that extra effort pays off.
 Every year, the Ballet puts on a special scaled-down production of the show for children’s hospitals.
 I don’t know if they plan to continue it during this Year of COVID, but Nutcracker Online is a fine alternative for both the able-bodied and the limited alike.
 Accessibility is something all theatres – nay, all venues and formats – need to practice better, and this extra step of adding immersion is a relief after having been cooped up in our homes for most of the year.

 In fact, what few criticisms I have were that it could have gone further: I would have loved to explore the Opera House beyond the few fixed points of the front door, the lobby, the auditorium, and “Behind the Curtain”.
 They should go “open-world” and allow viewers to explore the full exterior of the Opera House, as well as all of the inside balconies and the downstairs banquet hall.
 Also, if there were Closed Caption or DVS options, I wasn’t able to find them.